-Many Moms think that biscuits are a very convenient food, and they’re not wrong.
+Many Moms think that biscuits for babies are very convenient food, and they’re not wrong.
 But it’s the kind of biscuits that makes all the difference between a preservative-laden diet lacking in essential nutrients and a fully balanced, wholesome one.
 So let’s come back to the million dollar question:

 Here’s the short answer: Absolutely NO!!
 While it is certainly not recommended for infants, I discourage store bought biscuits even for toddlers.
 However homemade biscuits and cookies with out preservatives and baking powder can be given to young children.